On this page

 • Lack of granular control and scope restrictions: If tokens aren't scoped appropriately, any security compromise can lead to broader unauthorized access to resources, increasing the potential damage.
 Defining granular and specific scopes within authorization servers is a best practice.

 • Insecure token transmission: All interactions and redirects involving users, apps, and Okta must be secured through HTTPS (SSL/TLS) connections to protect credentials and tokens from interception.
 Pass access tokens exclusively through an HTTP Authorization header.
-Also, never encode tokens into a payload or URL, as these could be logged or cached.
+Also, never encode tokens into a payload or URL, as these can be logged or cached.

 Manage the user credential lifecycle